mrchaosbude/TwitchDropsMiner-/README.md

 All familiar options from the GUI application are available (`-v` for verbose logging, `--log` to enable file logging, etc.), but any tray-related settings are ignored because there is no graphical shell.
+Use `--quiet` if you only want warnings and errors in the console.
 The command also honours `--version` to print the current release number and exit.

 ### Pictures: